Downers Grove, Illinois: Economy

 Located 20 miles west of the Chicago Loop, Downers Grove residents commonly commute via the village's three Metra BNSF line stations or highway connections.
-The village itself also serves as headquarters for multiple businesses, including Advocate Aurora Health and Fortune 500 member Dover Corporation.
+The village itself also serves as headquarters for multiple businesses, including Advocate Aurora Health and Fortune 500 members Dover Corporation and Univar Solutions.
 The village is also home to regional satellite offices of numerous national corporations, including Microsoft, MetLife, and State Farm.

-Downers Grove's retail economy is largely supported by the local section of Ogden Avenue.
-The stretch of Ogden Avenue through Chicago's western suburbs is particularly known for its automobile dealerships, classic car dealerships, and service centers.
-Ogden Avenue is also framed by a variety of grocery and convenience stores such as CVS, Fresh Thyme Farmers Market, Jewel, Trader Joe's, and Walgreens.
-Industrial and corporate parks may be found on Ogden's tributaries adjacent to major tollways such as I-355 or I-88.

 Top employers

-According to the Village's 2017 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the Village's 2023 Comprehensive Annual Financial Report, the top employers in the city are:

 Arts and culture

 Architecture

-About 25 Sears-Roebuck Catalog Homes are located in Downers Grove, built using purchased kits between 1908 and 1940.
-The Blodgett House (1846) was a stopover point on the Underground Railroad.
-The house has been moved to the Downers Grove Museum Campus.